carlosfranquinho/SkyLog/README.md

 ### preparar_site.py
-Processes the latest hourly CSV together with auxiliary data to produce the JSON file used by the web panel.
-The file is stored inside `docs/arquivo/` with the name `YYYY-MM-DD_HH.json` corresponding to the captured hour.
+Processes the latest hourly CSV together with auxiliary data to produce the JSON files used by the web panel.
+Each run generates a file inside `docs/arquivo/` named `YYYY-MM-DD_HH.json` for the captured hour and also updates `docs/arquivo/ultima.json` with the same contents.

 The script queries [adsb.im](https://adsb.im/api/0/routeset) for route information and, if that fails, falls back to the OpenSky API to resolve the